PSP-Archive/PSPRadio/PSP/PSPRadio/readme.txt

 Raf would also like to thank (In no particular order, except the first one :) ):
 -my sons and wife for putting up with me :)
 -PSPDEV Team for their incredible work on the PSPSDK, toolchain, libraries, etc!
--libMAD and libTremor teams.
+-libMAD and libTremor/Vorbis teams.
 -mpg123 team.
 -everybody I'm missing!!

 Also thanks for mirroring and posting news to:
--pspupdates, psp-hacks, gbazone, psp-news.dcemu!
+-pspupdates, psp-hacks, gbazone, psp-news.dcemu, and others.

 --------------------------------------------------------------------------